GHOSTS AND MATTER

 Works by Gloria Swain, Fallon Simard, Mariam Magsi, and Aaron Moore // Curated by Karina Iskandarsjah

-Co-Presented with Glory Hole Gallery // Venue: 519 Church St, 2nd Floor
+Co-Presented with Glory Hole Gallery // Venue: 519 Church St, Glass Lobby Room (1st Floor)

 “Haunting is a very particular way of knowing what has happened or is happening.
 Being haunted draws us affectively, sometimes against our will and always a bit magically, into the structure of feeling of a reality that we come to experience, not as cold knowledge, but as transformative recognition.”

 Avery F. Gordon

 Ghosts and Matter is a screening of video works that consider the role of haunting as a mode of knowledge and drive for social and personal transformation.
 Ghosts and Matter frames the confluence movement of time and the ways we interact with what haunts us: trauma, difficult histories, memories.
 For some, haunting can mean an individual’s experience of tragedy or violence.
 For others, it can be a matter of severed or silenced ancestral links caused by exile, genocide or erasure through assimilation — a reminder that personal histories are often entwined with intense political subjects.
 In conjunction with the screening, the artists have provided film stills, drawings, and artefacts that will be exhibited in Glory Hole Gallery from 18 October – 24 November.